 Formed for the purpose of providing vocational services to the member school districts.
 The Co-op's governing board is composed of eight representatives from the member school districts, who are school board members.
 The Board is responsible for adopting the Co-op's budget and setting service fees at a level adequate to fund the adopted budget.
-The School District retains no equity in the net assets of the Co-op, but does have a responsibility to fund deficits of the Co-op in proportion to the relative participation.
+The District retains no equity in the net assets of the Co-op, but does have a responsibility to fund deficits of the Co-op in proportion to the relative participation.
 Separate financial statements for this joint venture are available from Southeast Region Career and Technology Center.

-NOTE 16 - NONMONETARY TRANSACTIONS
+NOTE 15 - NONMONETARY TRANSACTIONS

 The District receives food commodities from the federal government to subsidize its food service program.
-The market value of commodities received for the years ended June 30, 2022 and 2021 were \$13,444 and \$14,785.
+The market value of commodities received for the year ended June 30, 2022 was \$16,838.